MoK369/Saraha-App/README.md

-Great!
-Based on your project details, `.env` structure, and the folder layout from the image, here's a **fully formatted GitHub README.md** file using proper Markdown syntax, emojis, and sections:

----

 # 🌐 Saraha App - Node.js Backend

 Saraha App is a secure and scalable backend API built with Node.js and Express, designed for anonymous messaging.
 It supports traditional email/password authentication and Google login, with robust validation, encryption, and email verification mechanisms.